 Stop Smoking.
 Smoking gives you an increased risk for uncontrollable bleeding and delayed healing.
 It’s best to stop smoking for a minimum of 24 hours prior to your procedure and 48 hours afterwards.
 If you would like medical assistance to permanently stop smoking, inform the physician.
 He can give you advice and referrals to many smoking cessation programs that have proven results.

 Shower.
-You will need to shower with an anti-microbial soap the night before the surgery.
+You will need to shower with an anti-microbial soap the night before your neck lift surgery.
 Repeat this step the morning before your procedure as well.

-There are several different methods used to perform a necklift.
+There are several different methods used to perform the best neck lift Los Angeles can offer.
 In some cases, the physician may choose to perform the procedure endoscopically.
 An endoscopy requires two to three tiny incisions in the neck.
 The physician then insets a thin fiber-optic device into the incision to perform the surgery.
 Dr. Nassif routinely performs one of three different surgical methods in the surgery: Liposuction, Cervicoplasty, and Platysmaplasty.
 All of these procedures follow the routine recovery guidelines as mentioned in the recovery section, but each method involves an additional recovery requirement.